micans/pick/README.md

 93	1
 ```

-The result from the `,qn` operator is the normalised rank of the highest quantile bucket such
+The result from the `,qnl` operator is the normalised rank of the highest quantile bucket such
 that the next quantile step is the first to exceed the value provided.
 Beyond the last
 specified quantile step a sentinel quantile step at infinity is assumed.
 The lowest quantile
 bucket (everything to the left of the first quantile step) has rank 1.
-Hence, the lowest value returned by `,qn` is `1/N` and the highest value is `1.0`.
+Hence, the lowest value returned by `,qnl` is `1/N` and the highest value is `1.0`.
-Similar considerations apply to `,qnr`, reversing all comparisons.
+Similar considerations apply to `,qnu`, reversing all comparisons.